Description

 Description of Hedera helix ‘Chamkorey’

-- Growth habit: ground cover
+- Growth habit: spreading

 - Number of lobes: usually 3 shallow lobes